 Before discussing your project’s details with your chosen contractor, organize a list of what you want.
 Also think about how you will use your new space, be it entertaining large groups, small groups, kids and family.
 It is essential to be direct and offer your ideas to the contractor in a well-prepared approach.

 Consider the type of landscape you desire.
 Do you prefer specific materials?
 Ex.: Do you like natural-looking materials, or are you okay with cultured materials?
 Do you want to change the landscape significantly, or do you want to make small alterations?
 Your vision matters, so make sure you express it.
 It is also OK if you are not sure or do not know these details.

 Setting your budget is very important.
 Some various materials and designs greatly influence the bottom line of your estimate.
 To give your estimator a place to start, you should have a maximum budget in mind.
 Not having a budget is similar to having a realtor searching for a house without knowing your number.
 Often, your landscape contractor will be able to help you divide the project up into more affordable phases if needed.

 There are many certifications for landscapers, but a certification is not a license.
 Every state has different rules and regulations.
 In Maryland, for example, the state requires a home improvement license for landscaping and sod installation.
 The home improvement license covers all improvements to land adjacent to a building.
 You must show proof of two years of experience and proof of liability insurance.

 You’ll also need to pass an exam.
 Maryland Department of Labor, Licensing, and Regulation commissions the license.
-Also, to apply pesticides as part of your landscaping and lawn care service, you must hold a commercial pest control application certification.
+Also, to apply pesticides as part of your landscape and lawn care service, you must hold a commercial pest control application certification.
 Your business must have a pesticide business license—one year of practical pesticide application experience or a degree in a related field is required.